alfredapp/amazon-suggest-workflow/README.md

 ![Amazon search for Streamdeck](Workflow/images/about/amazon-suggest-streamdeck.png)

-To search a specific Amazon store, set your location in Alfred’s General preferences.
+Set a specific Amazon store to search in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).